Vacancy Announcement: Domestic Violence Response and Prevention Advocate – 20 hours per week, possibility of full time for an experienced candidate

 - Attend monthly meetings with the Board in Burlington on the second Saturday of each month

 - This is a part-time appointment with flexibility to work from home.Potential to be full time for the right candidate

 - CORI check and three reference letters required

-- Valid MA driver’s license, reliable transportation, current automobile insurance, and willingness to travel within Saheli’s service area on organizational business very strongly preferred
+- Valid MA driver’s license, reliable transportation, current automobile insurance, and willingness to travel within Saheli’s service area.

-Start date: August 1, 2017.
-Flexible for a strong candidate
+Start date: September 15, 2017.
+Flexible start date for an experienced candidate